-Sancus BMS Group Limited and all entities within the group (“Sancus”) (“We”) or (“Us”) conform with the General Data Protection Regulation EU 2016/679 (“GDPR”).
+Sancus Group Holdings Limited and all entities within the group (“Sancus”) (“We”) or (“Us”) conform with the General Data Protection Regulation EU 2016/679 (“GDPR”).
 Sancus is a Data Controller and each entity in the Group is registered with the Office of the Data Protection Commissioner or similar (“Supervisory Authority”), in its respective jurisdiction.

 Sancus has determined it is unnecessary to appoint a Data Protection Officer, however, the Data Controller is the main contact regarding privacy issues for all jurisdictions.